Firefight and explosions break out in Beirut during protest over blast probe

 The statement said that protesters heading toward the Adlieh area in the capital were fired on and the army and surrounded the area to locate those responsible.

-A media coordinator for Hezbollah confirmed to The Post that snipers shot at protesters from rooftops, killing three.
+A media coordinator for Hezbollah confirmed to The Post that snipers shot at protesters from rooftops, killing three, while a fourth woman died when a stray bullet struck her in her house.
 When asked about the affiliation or identity of the assailants, she said, “no one can be accused until the whole truth becomes clear.”

 The Red Cross said it had dispatched its teams to the scene.